The Best Spring Dessert from Every State

 This decadent combination of pantry items is a terrific way to dress up a brownie mix.
 Try this trifle with other flavors of pudding or substitute your favorite candy bar.
 It tastes great with low-fat and sugar-free products, too. —Wendy Bennett, Sioux Falls, South Dakota

-This peach dump cake recipe gives you the best of two worlds: sweet, tender cake with a beautifully crisp cobbler topping.
+This is one of the best peach dump cake recipes in the world.
+It's sweet, tender cake with a beautifully crisp cobbler topping.
 Add a scoop of vanilla ice cream on the side, and dessert's golden. —Keri Sparks, Little Elm, Texas

 Mixes make this light cake easy, and a fluted tube pan gets it holiday party-ready.
 Go for the pistachios on top—the extra crunch is worth it. —Dina Crowell, Fredericksburg, Virginia